oussama95boussaid/Lane_Finding_Project/README.md

 **Warp Detected Lane Boundaries onto Original Image**

-After detecting the lane lines, calculating the radius of curvature, and finding the vehicles position within the lane, I unwarp the image back to the original perspective using the OpenCV warpPerspective() function as before, but this time using the inverse matrix
+After detecting the lane lines, calculating the radius of curvature, and finding the vehicles position within the lane, I unwarp the image back to the original perspective using the OpenCV **warpPerspective()** function as before, but this time using the inverse matrix

+**Visual Display of the Lane Boundaries, Curvature, and Vehicle Position**

 Here is a final result on a test image :